1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 David A. Schnitzer is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He practices in the firm’s Litigation Department, where he focuses on high-stakes administrative law matters and other complex litigation.

 Mr. Schnitzer has been named a “Rising Star” in the transportation sector by both Law 360 and The Legal 500, as well as recognized by Super Lawyers as a “Rising Star” for 2018, 2019, and 2020.
+Best Lawyers recognized Mr. Schnitzer as a 2021 “One to Watch” in Appellate Practice.
 He also served on Law 360‘s Transportation Editorial Advisory Board, and is a recipient of the Burton Distinguished Legal Writing Award.
-Prior to his legal career, Mr. Schnitzer worked in the government and political sphere, including positions at the Department of Defense, for two United States Senators, and on two presidential campaigns.

 Mr. Schnitzer also maintains an active pro-bono practice, with a particular focus on immigration.